rabogan/ESL-Lesson-System/README.md

 ## Citing AI-Based Tools

 Throughout the development of this project, AI-based tools like ChatGPT were used to assist with code generation and troubleshooting.
-These tools were used to enhance productivity and provide suggestions but all code was reviewed and integrated by the project developers.
+These tools were used to enhance productivity and provide suggestions but all code was reviewed and integrated by me!

 ## Additional Information